warpling/Chameleon-Chair/README.md

 <img src="http://f.cl.ly/items/0m0t350N2D2i2Q2B0F0O/Bench%20Concept.png"/>

-A checklist of some things we need to do to make this project a reality.
+A checklist of some things we need to do to make this project a reality:
 <ul>
 	<li>Check with SL or Library to see if we can make this public instalation in a couple weeks</li>
 	<li>Order RGB LEDs, drives, temperature sensors, wiring, enclosures, etc</li>